nextflow-io/nextflow/docs/awscloud.rst

 type of instances (On-demand or Spot), scaling ability, etc. See the `AWS Batch documentation <http://docs.aws.amazon.com/batch/latest/userguide/create-job-queue.html>`_ to learn how to setup Batch queues.

-5 (optional) - Nextflow automatically creates a Batch `Job definition <http://docs.aws.amazon.com/batch/latest/userguide/job_definitions.html>`_ to submit your pipeline process executions.
-However you may still need to fine control the configuration of a specific job.
-In this case you can associate a process execution with a *Job definition* of your choice by using the :ref:`process-container` directive specifing, in place of the Docker image name, the Job definition name prefixed by the ``job-definition://`` string.
+5 (optional) - Nextflow automatically creates the Batch `Job definitions <http://docs.aws.amazon.com/batch/latest/userguide/job_definitions.html>`_ needed to execute your pipeline processes.
+However you may still need to specify a custom `Job Definition` to fine control the configuration settings of a specific job.
+In this case you can associate a process execution with a *Job definition* of your choice by using the
+:ref:`process-container` directive and specifing, in place of the Docker image name, the Job definition name prefixed by the ``job-definition://`` string.

 An example ``nextflow.config`` file is shown below::